Aloha! Welcome to Aravinda Publishing (aka. MYTH.LI), created by Andrew Crusoe.

 The book garnered dozens of 5-star reviews on Amazon.com, received glowing write-ups on book reviewer websites, and qualified for an ACX stipend, which attracted a marvelous narrator for the audio version of the book, now available on Audible.com.
 And because of the support of my remarkable readers, I’m thankful to say that it has now grown into the award-nominated Epic of Aravinda trilogy (for now).

 But the story didn’t end there.
 In 2013, I moved to the Big Island of Hawaii.
 I spent almost exactly 1.5 years on that magical island before moving into Utah for a quite different adventure.
-Long story short, my experiences inspired my first nonfiction title, a vibrant 3-volume book called TEN THOUSAND HOURS IN PARADISE.
-Volume 1 is expected out in the Summer of 2018.
-(Learn more on my Patreon page.)
+Long story short, my experiences inspired my first nonfiction books, a vibrant 3-volume True Hawaii series.

 If it’s not already abundantly clear, I strongly believe that storytelling can be a powerful vehicle to teach timeless principles and inspire positive change.
 And to this day, I remain independent in my operations, seeking no publisher to act as a middleman between myself and my readers.